Arrieta rocked by Rockies, injured in Padres debut

 Padres: LHP Matt Strahm was placed on the 10-day injured list with right knee inflammation.
 Strahm, who started Tuesday in a bullpen game, missed the first four months of the season right patella tendon surgery.

-Rockies: To make room for starter Chi Chi González on the active roster, OF Yonathan Daza (left thumb laceration) was placed on the 10-day injured list. … OF Raimel Tapia (toe) is improving but there is no timetable for a return, manager Bud Black said.
+Rockies: To make room for starter Chi Chi González on the active roster, OF Yonathan Daza (left thumb laceration) was placed on the 10-day injured list. … OF Raimel Tapia (toe) is improving but there is no timetable for a return, Black said.

 FIRST THINGS FIRST